hollerith47/101_py_exercises/README.md

 Good to practice python

-hello every body I'm Herman, If you are passionate like me in programming please take time to read and practice by using python, this documets are good for french speakers programmer
+hello every body I'm Herman, If you are passionate like me in programming please take time to read and practice by using python, these documents are good for french speakers programmers.